 - The brochures provide an overview of EPSDT.
-This overview includes covered services, how to access those services, and the importance of preventive care. - The Medi-Cal Rights letter is called the "Medi-Cal for Kids & Teens: Your Medi-Cal Rights."
+This overview includes covered services, how to access those services, and the importance of preventive care. - The letter is called the "Preventive Care and the Medi-Cal for Kids & Teens: Your Medi-Cal Rights Letter."
 This letter explains what to do if Medi-Cal is modified (denied, delayed, reduced, or stopped).
 It also reviews who to contact, how to file grievances and appeals, and how to access other member resources in this type of situation.